Protecting Complex Assets and Investments In Divorce

 Myths About Divorce

-At our law firm, we help clients set realistic expectations about their divorce.
+We help clients set realistic expectations about their divorce.
 Specifically, we set the record straight on divorce myths.
 Many individuals believe that their spouse’s adultery will provide them with a favorable judgment in terms of property division.
 They believe they will be given all of the marital assets.

 However, Massachusetts is a no-fault state when it comes to divorce, meaning that wrongdoing does not typically affect property division.
-Our law firm has represented spouses from both sides of the issue.
+Our firm has represented spouses from both sides of the issue.
 We can discuss your situation and help you understand the best way to proceed.